faisalmemon/articles/Putting_The_Cloud_In_Outer_Space.md

 Things have been going well, but there is trouble brewing.
 We need to circle back again onto hardware capabilities, and software functionality.

 You know you are in trouble when a standard cookie cutter build out of yet another data center is scrapped half way through and you need to start again.
-This happened to a large social media compony just recently cira 2024.
+This happened to a large social media company just recently cira 2024.
 Why?

-When Rap music came out, it didn't obselete Country & Western music.
+When Rap music came out, it didn't obsolete Country & Western music.
 The world just got richer in its multiplicity of tastes.

 The modern apps are AI-driven and these come with their own sound track.
-This is a technology stack that sits on fast data coordination of highly parallelized matrix mathematics across mutliple GPUs.
+This is a technology stack that sits on fast data coordination of highly parallelized matrix mathematics across multiple GPUs.

 Now there is a massive ramp up of power needs, and cooling needs.
 Air cooling is not enough, we need water cooled systems.
 Those require their own support systems and infrastructure.